 Tomophobia is considered a specific phobia, which is a unique phobia related to a specific situation or thing.
 In this case, a medical procedure.

 While tomophobia isn’t common, specific phobias in general are quite common.
-In fact, the National Institute of Mental Health reports that an estimated 12.5 percent of Americans will experience a specific phobia in their lifetime.
+In fact, the National Institute of Mental Health reports that an estimated

 To be considered a phobia, which is a type of anxiety disorder, this irrational fear must interfere with everyday life, says Dr. Lea Lis, an adult and child psychiatrist.